Amg9794/Matrix_Theory_Course/README.md

 - Linear differential and difference equations

-## Installation

-### Noto
-You can run the notebooks using EPFL's jupyterhub service <https://noto.epfl.ch>.
-In this case you only need to login into noto, clone this repository using the `Git -> Clone a repository` menu.
-Noto's default environment already has all the required packages pre-installed.

 ### Local installation
 For a local installation, you will need [git], [Python], and packages such as [numpy](https://numpy.org) or [Python scientific stack][scipy].